Patrick Vogel

 Patrick Vogel (* 1982 in Berlin) is a German operatic tenor.

-Life and Career
+Life and career

-Vogel grew up in Berlin, where he lived with his father from the age of 9 after his parent's divorce.
+Vogel grew up in Berlin, where he lived with his father from the age of 9 after his parents' divorce.
 He trained as a bicycle mechanic, started classical singing the age of 18, and begann to study singing at the Hochschule für Musik "Hanns Eisler" a year later with Roman Trekel and Snezana Brzakovic.

 Opera

 Vogel made his debut at Berlin State Opera in 2005 as third Esquire in Wagner's Parsifal.
 He joined the International Opera Studio Zürich for the 2010/11 and 2011/12 seasons, where he sang Lysander and Snout in Britten's A Midsummer Nights's Dream in German, followed by an engagement as lyric tenor at Stadttheater Klagenfurt in the 2012/13 season.
 In Summer 2013 he sang Spärlich and Fenton in Otto Nicolai's The Merry Wives of Windsor at Operklosterneuburg, the following year Ping Schma Fu in the world premier of Peter Ronnefeld's chamber opera Nachtausgabe in Dresden, and Jonas in Zeisls Hiob at the Bavarian State Opera.
 In 2015 Vogel was Edward Fairfax Vere in Britten's Billy Budd in a performance at Teatro Carlo Felice in Genoa, and joined the ensemble of the Leipzig Opera.
 In 2016 he was a guest at Teatro Carlo Felice as Narraboth in Strauss' Salome, and Don Ottavio in Mozart's Don Giovanni both with conductor Fabio Luisi.
 He sang the Lamplighter and the Dance Master in a concert performance of Puccini's Manon Lescaut at the Salzburg Festival, Elemer in Strauss' Arabella and Walther von der Vogelweide in Wagner's Tannhäuser as a guest at Semperoper Dresden in 2018, and the Painter in Alban Berg's Lulu in Leipzig.
 In 2019 he made his debut at the Salzburg Easter Festival as Eißlinger in Die Meistersinger von Nürnberg with conductor Christian Thielemann.

 He attended a master class by Dietrich Fischer-Dieskau in 2007, and by Brigitte Fassbaender in 2017.